-Creating Remote Disk
+Create Remote Disk

-As stated in "Support for Managed Disk" on page 42, VixDiskLib_Create() does not support managed disk.
+As stated in Support for Managed Disk, VixDiskLib_Create() does not support managed disk.
 To create a managed disk on the remote ESXi host, first create a hosted disk on the local Workstation, then convert the hosted disk into managed disk with VixDiskLib_Clone() over the network.